List of awards and nominations received by Nicki Minaj: BET Awards

 The BET Awards were established in 2001 by the Black Entertainment Television (BET) network to celebrate African Americans and other minorities in music, acting, sports, and other fields of entertainment.
 The awards are presented annually and broadcasts live on BET.
 Minaj is the first and only female rapper to win the Best Female Hip-Hop Artist award seven years in a row.
-Overall, she has won twelve awards out of thirty-three nominations.
+Overall, she has won eleven awards out of thirty-nine nominations.